teradaian/jQuery-gif-generator/jquery-giphy-gen.md

 ```
 We'll rename it to something more semantic - Skeleton doesn't really help the user know what it does, after all.
 We can keep our 'button-primary' class, but we'll add `type="submit"`.
 Now, the button inside our form will try to submit form data (the inputs value) on click!

-Finally, lets style our code!
+Finally, lets add some styling!

 ```css
 div.title {